 This Kentucky battlefield is one of the most unaltered Civil War sites in the nation; vistas visible today are virtually those soldiers saw on that fateful day in 1862.
+The total acreage of the battlefield is 1,200 acres.
 A self-guided walking tour on the battlefield interprets battle events.
 This is one of the stops along Kentucky's Lincoln Heritage Trail.

 Hours of Operation

 Wed-Sat 10:00 a.m. – 3:00 p.m.